 Highly Publicized Water Park Injury

-About 90 minutes after its debut opening, a 10-year-old boy zoomed down one of the parks’ slides, a three-story water slide dubbed the Emerald Plunge.
+About 90 minutes after its debut opening, a 10-year-old boy zoomed down one of the park’s slides, a three-story water slide dubbed the Emerald Plunge.
 The boy flew off the edge of the slide and became airborne.
 He landed on the concrete below the structure.
-He slid across the abrasive surface, which scraped skin off of his back.
+He slid across the abrasive surface, which scraped the skin off of his back.
 He was in pain and stunned.
 His parents raced to his side and took him to a local emergency department for treatment.

-According to a news report, Cal/OSHA (Occupational Safety and Health Association) indicated that the two slides remained closed while it waited for the manufacturer to complete testing to the satisfaction of Cal/OSHA that would prove the slides were safe.
+According to a news report, Cal/OSHA (Occupational Safety and Health Association) indicated that the two slides remained closed while it waited for the manufacturer to complete testing to the satisfaction of Cal/OSHA which would prove the slides were safe.
 This had not been done by the September 2017 summer closing.
 Also, Cal/OSHA said, as of November 2017, the accident investigation was still ongoing.

 The entire accident was caught on video.
 According to one vivid description, “The video shows the boy hydroplaning out of the slide near the bottom, where the arch of his back slides along the rim of the water slide for a number of feet before the boy is launched onto the concrete below.”